open-prophetdb/biomedgps/docs/DEPLOYMENT_SETUP.md

 Error: Input required and not supplied: token
 ```

-This happens because the `DOCS_DEPLOY_TOKEN` secret is not configured.
+This happens because the `DOCS_PUSH_TOKEN` secret is not configured.

 ## Setup Instructions